Benjamin Hoskins Paddock: Criminal career

 In 1987, he was charged by the Oregon Attorney General with racketeering related to his bingo business and fraud for an illegal business he ran rolling back car odometers, but avoided a prison sentence by paying a $100,000 fine ($ in dollars).
 Later in life, his involvement in bingo earned him the nickname, Bingo Bruce.
 During the last decade of his life, he lived quietly in Texas where he co-owned a car shop with his girlfriend.

 Personal life and death

 Paddock married Dolores Irene Hudson (born January 10, 1928) in 1952, and they had four sons, Stephen (1953–2017), Patrick (born c.
 1957), Bruce (1959), and Eric (born 1960).

 In 1989, he filed incorporation papers to open a church named the Holy Life Congregation Inc. but it never was established.

 He died of a heart attack on January 18, 1998, in Arlington, Texas.
 He is buried at the Fort Gibson National Cemetery in Fort Gibson, Oklahoma.

-His eldest son Stephen was the perpetrator of the 2017 Las Vegas shooting, the deadliest mass shooting by a lone gunman in North American history.
-Stephen was seven at the time of his father's arrest in the summer of 1960.
-"We didn't grow up under his influence," said his brother Eric.
-Their mother told them at the time that their father was dead.

-Another son, Bruce, was arrested in North Hollywood on charges of possessing over 600 child pornography images.
-The charges were dropped in May 2018.